Marguerite

 Marcy

-Boyle and Rachel Holzman are the filmmaking team
+Boyle and Rachel Holzman are the filmmaking team Dpyx.
+Their first feature, the graphic novel-influenced

-“Nobody Can Cool, is
+thriller “Nobody Can Cool,” is

 available on DVD and VOD.
 Dpyx is

-currently developing a number of narrative projects in addition to
+currently developing a number of narrative projects in addition to a

-documentary about pioneering film producer, Debra Hill
+documentary about pioneering film producer, Debra Hill.

 Join Marcy &

-Dpyx on Friday, February 27th at 8 PM as Seeking Our Story screens “India Song” by Marguerite Duras.
+Rachel of Dpyx on Friday, February 27th at 8 PM as Seeking Our Story screens “India Song” by Marguerite Duras.
 At 7 PM, join @WomenNMedia for a networking session.
 The film screens as part of MiMoDa Studio’s Friday Night Film Club and is

-@TheDirectorList.
+sponsored by @TheDirectorList.
 This is a community event with donations

 gratefully accepted.